 Activity 2: Carousel of Patterns

 Divide the class into teams.
-Present different cards to each team in the form of stations (about 10 minutes per station; rotate).
-Each card contains a situation, a table of values or a graphical representation.
-Members must answer a series of questions at each station during the allotted time.
+Have teams circulate to the different stations (about 10 minutes per station; and then rotate).
+Provide different cards at each station which contains a situation and have students answer a series of questions.
 Circulate and record students' different strategies.
 Involve the teams in the feedback.

 Examples of Stations in the Carousel